Mostafa-M-Rezaee/SHG__Second_Harmonic_Generation/README.md

 we can effectively integrate heat considerations into electromagnetic equations, thereby advancing our comprehension of how thermal effects impact the efficiency of nonlinear optical phenomena.

-# 5. Our Contribution
+# 6. Our Contribution
-Our study introduces a novel computational model to examine the dynamics of heat absorption within a crystal and its consequential impacts during the SHG.
-Our model surpasses the accuracy of prior methodologies, offering a more comprehensive understanding of this phenomenon.
+Our study introduces a novel computational model utilizing the FDM to examine heat dissipation dynamics within a crystal and their consequential impacts during SHG.
+This model is more accurate, easier to use, and provides a more comprehensive and detailed understanding of the thermal effects in SHG.

-# 6. Methodology
+# 7. Methodology

-## 6.1.
+## 7.1.
 Computational Approach
-When delving into field, heat and phase equations, we encounter a web of coupled equations, as shown below:
+When delving into field, heat and phase equations, we encounter coupled equations, as shown below:

 $$
 \begin{aligned}